-This homemade cashew milk recipe is the crème de la crème of plant-based milks.
+This creamy homemade cashew milk recipe is the crème de la crème of plant-based milks.
 It also means you can make your own homemade creamy vegan milk any day of the week.
 Use this as a base to make the creamiest Vegan Chocolate Milk ever!

 I love making my own dairy-free milk.
 There are plenty of reasons for this, one of which being that just about everything homemade is better.
 However, I also feel like it’s a big saver of one-time-use plastic containers.
 Once you get the hang of making your own cashew nut milk, you’ll never run out of milk at home again!

 Why This Recipe is a Winner